step-security-bot/daikon/daikon-schema/daikon-dataset-schema/README.md

 Map<String, Object> additionalProperties;
 ```

 In order to serialize/deserialize additional properties not defined on the schema.
-This properties are unwrapped during the serialization process through:
+These properties are unwrapped during the serialization process through:

 ```java
 @JsonAnyGetter